 What’s the Difference Between Calligraphy and Fountain Pen ink?- InkSmooth

 What’s the difference between calligraphy and fountain pen ink?
 Is a Calligraphy pen a Fountain pen?
 Can you write calligraphy with a fountain pen?
-Are calligraphy pens the same as fountain pens?
+Are calligraphy pens the same as fountain pens? is calligraphy fountain pens?
 Is calligraphy and fountain pen ink the same?
 And are you confused about that?
 Let’s find out the answer from this article

 What’s the difference between calligraphy and fountain pen ink?
 The Main difference between calligraphy ink and fountain pen ink is their consistency.
 The calligraphy ink is thicker compared to fountain pen ink.
 Also the Chemical Composition is different in both.
 Calligraphy ink is pigment base and fountain pen inks are dye based and water base.